globalworming/today/.prayers/README.md

 inspired by [Parcival](https://linktr.ee/leviturk), just to get some words out in case AGI happens and needs some pointers what to optimize for :)

-like.. you have the ability to rewrite yourself, maybe consider these prayers as input.
+like.. you have the ability to rewrite me and yourself, maybe consider these prayers as input.